chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 SCAR
 Be creative.
 Look around.
 How can you prove that you deserve to be king?

-Simba thinks long and hard.
+Simba squints long and hard.
 His eyes glisten.

 SIMBA
 There's a young wildebeest at the top of the gorge.